isaackedwards/OpenSwiftUIDocs/views/README.md

-# Controls
+# Views

-This section contains documentation for SwiftUI's various controls.
+This section contains documentation for SwiftUI's various views.